top of page

 Exercise as a Tool for Postural Improvement

 Exercise is a cornerstone in the quest to correct and enhance posture, acting as a vital complement to manual therapy.
-The role of targeted exercise is multifaceted, strengthening the musculature that supports proper alignment, increasing flexibility in tight areas that constrain movement, and enhancing the proprioceptive abilities that are crucial for maintaining an erect posture.
+Targeted exercise's role is multifaceted: It strengthens the musculature that supports proper alignment, increases flexibility in tight areas that constrain movement, and enhances the proprioceptive abilities that are crucial for maintaining an erect posture.

 Strengthening Exercises: